metrico/qryn-docs/docs/examples.md

 ### LogQL Bootcamp

-LogQL is a PromQL-inspired query language.
-Queries act as if they are a distributed grep with powerful filters and aggregations.
+LogQL is a PromQL-inspired query language acting like a distributed grep with powerful _filters and aggregations_.

-There are two types of LogQL queries:
+There are two types of _LogQL_ queries:

   * [Log queries](https://grafana.com/docs/loki/latest/logql/log_queries/) returning the contents of log lines as streams.
   * [Metric queries](https://grafana.com/docs/loki/latest/logql/metric_queries/) that convert logs into value matrices.

-A LogQL query consists of:
+LogQL queries combine _Stream Selectors_ and _Filter Expressions_

 <!-- tabs:start -->